Notes on the Geography of The United Kingdom: London 5: Churches

 Not even Wikipedia ventures to count the churches of London.
 Here we look at a mere eight.

 St. Olave's Church is dedicated to the patron saint of Norway, who fought against the Danes in 1014.
 The present church dates to 1450 (but not the tower, which is from 1732) and so survived the Great Fire of 1666.
 Haakon VII worshipped here during the Second World War.
-So had Pepys, a few years before the fire.
+So did Pepys, a few years before the fire.

 At the entrance, a verse from the Vulgate (Philippians 1:21) welcomes death as the reward for those who live in Christ.
 The skulls above don't make it seem too appealing.

-Two miles and one bend of the Thames to the west, St. Martin-in-the Fields, at the northeast corner of Trafalgar Square, was completed three centuries later (1726) and became the model for churches across the British Empire.
+Two miles and one bend of the Thames to the west, St. Martin-in-the Fields, at the northeast corner of Trafalgar Square, was completed three centuries later (1726) and became the model for many churches across the British Empire.
 The plan, steeple on portico, was by James Gibbs, and the novelty of the design was not simply the bell tower atop the portico but the portico itself, the first English church to present a classical facade.
-Pevsner, anticipating Obi-Wan Kenobi, writes: "Integration this procedure can hardly be called."
+Pevsner, anticipating Yoda, writes, "Integration this procedure can hardly be called."
 Near copies of the church can be seen on this website in the folders for Madras, Bombay, and Meerut (India), Georgetown (Malaysia), and Tashkent (Uzbekistan).

 Seen from the east.